graciellehigino/ms_range_interactions/manuscript.md

 primary producer within their associated food web [@Power1992TopBot].
 Therefore, the range of a predator (omnivore or carnivore) depends on the overlapping ranges of its preys.
 If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and therefore we would not expect the predator to occur in this area.
-This mismatch can be the result of different mechanisms, like the overestimation of the predator's range, taxonomic errors, or the lack of information about trophic links.
+This mismatch can be the result of different mechanisms, like the overestimation of the predator's range [@Ladle2013MapSpe; Rondinini2006TraDif], taxonomic errors [@Isaac2004TaxInf; @Ladle2013MapSpe], or the lack of information about trophic links (i.e., the lack of connection between the ranges of a predator and a primary producer may be due a third species we don't know is connected to both).
 Thus, given that herbivores are the main connection between plant resources (directly limited by environmental conditions) and predators [@Dobson2009FooStr;
 @Scott2018RolHer], here we adjusted the ranges of predators based on a simple
 rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species.
 So, unless the range of the predator overlapped with at least one prey item, which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
 Finally, we calculated the difference in range size between the original IUCN ranges and those adjusted based on species interaction data.

 ## Data